IgorGulyaev/zsdevel/wp-content/plugins/accesspress-social-counter/readme.txt

 5. Backend Cache Settings Section

 == Changelog ==
+= 1.7.3 =
+* Changed field type for cache settings from text to number

+= 1.7.2 =
+* Removed notice for Youtube counter
+* Compatibility check for version 4.8

 = 1.7.1 =
 * Done the bug fixings for the facebook followers counter.